elysaph/elysaph/README.md

 - 👋 Hi, I’m Elysa, also known as Lizzie
 - 👀 I’m interested in data science, software development, and design
-- 🌱 I’m currently learning a bunch of stuff just to keep fresh and increase expertise and repertoire
+- 🌱 I’m currently learning a bunch of stuff just to keep fresh and increase repertoire
 - 💞️ I’m looking to collaborate on data processing and software development
 - 📫 How to reach me?
 Please try my LinkedIn or sending me an email; elysaph@gmail.com